-Coming to Huntsville?
+Coming to Huntsville, Alabama?
 You're going to want to bring your mountain bike.
 With both Wade Mountain and Monte Sano Mountain in our backyard, Madison County offers mountain bike trails that please riders with novice through elite skill sets.
 Most of our trails are shady and cool.
 All are beautiful.
 Huntsville Area Mountainbike Riders (HAMR) have put together 5 spots to go mountain biking in Huntsville.

 Hays Nature Preserve

 Heading away from the mountains, the City of Huntsville's Hays Nature Preserve offers many miles of mostly double track trails and easy, casual riding that is friendly for riders of all skills and ages.
 All the trails are shared with hikers, and some of the trails are shared with horseback riders.
 Trails are free to use.

 For more information on any of these trails, including open/closed status due to weather conditions and maintenance, and more trail systems in the Huntsville area, check out Trailforks: https://www.trailforks.com, and the Huntsville Area Mountainbike Riders (formerly SORBA-Huntsville): www.hamrhsv.com.